urbit/urbit.org-reloaded/content/proposals.md

 {% /faqSection %}

-{% faqSection question="When will I hear back about my grant application?" %}
+{% faqSection question="When will I hear back about my proposal?" %}
 The grants team meets to look at grants on Tuesday every two weeks.
 After these meetings, they will inform you whether it is approved, rejected or needs some adjustments.
 In the latter case someone on the grants team will help you finetune your proposal so it can be reconsidered in the next round.
 {% /faqSection %}

-{% faqSection question="What does a grant champion do?" %}
+{% faqSection question="What does a champion do?" %}
 A champion is an Urbit community member who will be your point of contact for the grant.
 They will provide support, answer questions, and make sure that your grant is on track.

 If you have an idea for someone that can champion your grant, then mention it in your writeup.
 Bounties usually have a champion already listed.
 Otherwise, the Foundation is happy to assign someone to you.